Trigger warning:

 A 2020 “Daily Beast” article by Aurora Snow exposed the realities of racism and racist casting in the general mainstream porn industry.

-From the article, performer Daisy Ducatti said, “There are people that genuinely don’t give a f— because there is profit in racism, there are racist people willing to pay… It’s not even a hush-hush thing.
+From the article, performer Daisy Ducatti said, “There are people that genuinely don’t give a f— because there is profit in racism, racist people are willing to pay… It’s not even a hush-hush thing.
 I’ve had directors straight-up tell me that they can’t pay me as much as the white performer that I’m performing with.”

 According to former performer Vanessa Belmond, as a biracial performer, she also experienced the racist activity of the porn industry personally.
-Not only her, but also her boyfriend who is a person of color as well:
+Not only her but also her boyfriend, who is a person of color as well:

-“My boyfriend grew to hate doing porn, because he was constantly told to act more like a ‘thug stereotype.’
-He got passed up many times because he was not dark enough, and because he was uncomfortable being rough with women and calling them racist names.
+“My boyfriend grew to hate doing porn because he was constantly told to act more like a ‘thug stereotype.’
+He got passed up many times because he was not dark enough and because he was uncomfortable being rough with women and calling them racist names.
 He wasn’t good at playing into the ‘scary black man’ persona, so directors went for the guys that could.”

 The porn industry’s role in perpetuating racism